ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

     backup
-      Determines if a backup should be made of an existing data set when *disposition=NEW*, *replace=true*, and a data set with the desired name is found.
+      Determines if a backup should be made of an existing data set when *disposition=new*, *replace=true*, and a data set with the desired name is found.

       *backup* is only used when *replace=true*.